Mamba-in-Mamba: Centralized Mamba-Cross-Scan in Tokenized Mamba Model for Hyperspectral Image Classification: Introduction

 To this end, in this study, we introduce a innovative approach—the Mamba-in-Mamba (MiM) architecture—specifically designed for HSI classification.
-This method marks the first application of the visual Mamba framework in this task.
+This method marks the pioneering application of the ViM in this task.
 The MiM model comprises several innovative components: 1) Centralized Mamba-Cross-Scan (MCS): This new scanning mechanism transforms images into diverse half-directional sequences, offering a more efficient, lightweight, and rational approach, 2) Tokenized Mamba (T-Mamba) Encoder: Integrates a Gaussian Decay Mask (GDM), a Semantic Token Learner (STL), and a Semantic Token Fuser (STF) to significantly enhance representative feature generation and concentration, and 3) Weighted MCS Fusion (WMF) module: Works in conjunction with a Multi-Scale Loss Design to boost decoding efficiency and overall model performance.
 The conceptual framework of this study is illustrated in Fig. \ref{fig:concept}.

-The contributions of this study are summarized as follows: \begin{itemize} \item [1)] For the first time, we explore the potential applications of the vision Mamba architecture for HSI classification task thereby achieving the better performances and efficiency. \end{itemize} \begin{itemize} \item [2)] To fully explore the ability of Mamba, we propose a novel T-Mamba encoder with GDM, STL, and STF to make it more suitable for the HSI classification. \end{itemize} \begin{itemize} \item [3)] We propose centralized MCS to comprehensively and continuously scan the HSI patch into several sequences diversely, which can fully and lightly understand the HSI patch within the highlights on the center pixel. \end{itemize} \begin{itemize} \item [4)] The proposal shows very competitive and even SOTA performance on three datasets with fixed and disjoint training-testing samples, demonstrating the feasibility. \end{itemize}
+The contributions of this study are summarized as follows: \begin{itemize} \item [1)] We explore the potential applications of the improved ViM architecture, multi-scale MiM model, for HSI classification task thereby achieving the better performances and efficiency. \item [2)] To fully explore the ability of ViM, we propose a novel T-Mamba encoder with GDM, STL, and STF to make it more suitable for the HSI classification. \item [3)] We propose centralized MCS to comprehensively and continuously scan the HSI patch into several pair-sequences diversely, which can fully and lightly understand the HSI patch within the highlights on the center pixel for patch-wise HSI classifiers. \item [4)] The proposal shows very competitive and even SOTA performance on four datasets with fixed and disjoint training-testing samples, demonstrating the feasibility and efficiency. \end{itemize}

 The rest of the paper is organized as follows: Section \ref{sec:preliminary} presents the preliminary knowledge of Mamba, Section \ref{sec:method} details the methodology, Section \ref{sec:experiment} discusses the experimental setup and results, and Section \ref{sec:conlusion} concludes the study.